TablePress/TablePress/readme.txt

 == Upgrade Notice ==

-= 2.3.1 =
+= 2.3.2 =
-This update is a stability and maintenance release.
+This update is a security and maintenance release.
 Updating is highly recommended.

 = 2.3 =
 This update is a feature, stability, maintenance, and compatibility release.
 Updating is highly recommended.